openclimatefix/analysis-dashboard/README.md

-# OCF Internal UI

-Streamlit app that serves as a dashboard for the OCF team that reports database statistics.
+# UK Analysis Dashboard

+Internal dashboard for OCF to track forecast statistics for the UK.

+The analysis dashboard is a tool that has been developed over the last three months for OCF’s internal use and continues to evolve.

+Built with [Streamlit](https://streamlit.io/), a python-based framework made specifically for creating data apps, the dashboard tracks and displays Quartz Solar’s mean absolute error (MAE) on both the national and GSP level.

+The database generates this statistic using PVLive day-after updated values as the baseline for measuring error --the larger the error, the less accurate the forecast.
+Thanks to the analysis dashboard, OCF has a valuable feedback tool for understanding the accuracy of both the Quartz Solar forecast and other models in production.

+``

-## Installing Requirements
+## Installing and running the app

+First make sure you're in the main project folder: `internal_ui`

+Install Streamlit: `pip install streamlit` or `pip3 install streamlit`

+Check that Streamlit installed by running `streamlit hello`

 Install all requirements with `pip install -r requirements.txt`

-## Running Streamlit

-First make sure you're in the main project folder: `internal_ui`

-Install streamlit: `pip install streamlit` or `pip3 install streamlit`

-Check that streamlit installed: `streamlit hello`
+Check that Streamlit installed: `streamlit hello`

 Create a login secret: `echo "password = example" > src/.streamlit/secrets.toml`